 I wanted to create my next series during lockdown because I thought what better time than right now to actually put together something when I’m not interrupted.
 It was hard to get inspiration because I wasn’t able to go out and see things and take pictures.
 So, I had to be really creative in terms of where I got my inspiration from.
-As things carried on in 2020, ideas kept coming through and with everything happening with George Floyd’s murder and the racial protests, and everything that we were going through ‘Colourism’ came about.
+As things carried on in 2020, ideas kept coming through and with everything happening with George Floyd’s murder, the protests, and everything that we were going through ‘Colourism’ came about.
 It was a big risk for me because initially I was thinking of going back to what people know me as- bright bold colours.
 ‘Colourism’ is a lot more muted.
-Different types of tone, it’s using tones of brown, blacks and oranges.
+Different types of tone, it’s using tones of brown, blacks, and oranges.
 I knew that people may not have been sure about that, but it was just so meaningful to me.

 Black men with darker skin receive one kind of treatment, and women with darker skin tones receive another.
 While we’re tackling racism, we just need to really look at other things that are going on in our communities.
 This is my personal way of contributing to the changes that are going on around the world on the back of this collection and really wanting to start that conversation, which is something that I’m still doing.
-It’s a reminder for our people to look within ourselves as a race and see how we can help heal ourselves.
+It’s a reminder for our people to look within ourselves as a people and see how we can help heal ourselves.
 It’s been received well.
 People have got it.
 Not as many people have got it as I would have liked, but people are still having those conversations and coming to me to have them.

 Have you ever had a personal experience with Colourism, and what do you think could be done to breakdown the foundations of its legacy within communities?